 There are seven Strategic Goals outlined in the College Technology Plan.
 These goals are intended to link into the District Technology Plan and to provide focused direction for the College.
-The goals outline the college effort to increase student access to transcripts, to enhance the safety of the campus with new technological solutions, to improve teaching and learning by delivering instruction in a variety of modalities, to ensure that the district network infrastructure is secure and reliable, and to improve communication with students, faculty, staff, alumni and the general public.
-In order to achieve these goals, the technology needs of the College will be fully integrated to the budget planning process and developed in compliance with Section guidelines.
-508 The charge for implementing these goals and assessing progress towards them will be focused with a newly created Technology Advisory Committee composed of College representatives and district technology liaison personnel.
+The goals outline the college effort to increase student access to transcripts, to enhance the safety of the campus with new technological solutions, to improve teaching and learning by delivering instruction in a variety of modalities, to that district ensure network infrastructure is secure and reliable, and to improve communication with students, faculty, staff, alumni and the general public.
+In order to achieve these goals, the technology needs of the College will be fully integrated to the budget planning process and developed in compliance with Section charge for guidelines.
+508 The implementing these goals and assessing progress towards them will be focused with a newly created Technology Advisory composed College Committee of representatives and district technology liaison personnel.